oleg312/LightStarterHtml/README.md

 5 Auto add picture structure for webp and css webp

-6 Add prefix for old browsers, clean-css, group css media queries
+6 Add prefix for old browsers, clean css, group css media queries

 7 Notify if error

-8 Add version-number for css and js files
+8 Add version number for css and js files

-9 webpack for work with js
+9 Webpack for work with js

 ## ## Dependencies